 Gestalt psychology is a school of psychology that has greatly impacted contemporary psychology practices as we know them today.
 But what exactly is Gestalt psychology, and how does it still affect the theories and treatments that psychologists and therapists use today?

 Gestalt theory builds on the accepted notion that humans react to comprehensible input from the world around them.
-They rely on qualities to form meaning that what they can understand is more than what their senses are actually perceiving.
+We rely on said input to form, meaning that what we can understand is more than what our senses are perceiving alone.
 This school of psychology played a significant role in developing the history of modern psychology and therapy as we recognize it today.

 When these rules were applied to human psychology, they became known as the principles of gestalt psychology.
-Like in gestalt design rules, these principles of gestalt psychology emphasized the whole experience as greater than the sum of its parts.
-In fact, the word gestalt comes from the German word that means “form or shape."
+As with gestalt design rules, these principles of gestalt psychology emphasized the whole experience as greater than the sum of its parts. "gestalt" comes from the German word for "form or shape."
 So, it's an apt word to describe the gestalt approach, which seeks to add form and shape to a series of experiences or problems.

 A Brief History Of Gestalt Psychology

 Now, let's look at the fascinating history of the gestalt psychology school, founded by Max Wertheimer, Kurt Koffa, and Wolfgang Kohler.
 These psychologists sought to understand the "intrinsic nature of the whole" when approaching behavioral therapy and psychoanalysis.

 In essence, a gestalt psychologist believes that social psychology depends on understanding how a person's perception works.
 One founder of gestalt psychology, Kurt Koffa, also drew on his expertise in perception and hearing impairments.
 At the same time, Wolfgang Kohler took a problem-solving approach and structural contribution to the history of psychology.
 Most notably, he opposed behaviorism while still adhering to his beliefs in a humanistic and holistic approach to human psychology.